NVIDIA/OptiX_Apps/README.md

 * `nvlink_shared.exe -s system_nvlink_shared.txt -d scene_nvlink_spheres_5_5_5.txt`

-The rtigo9 and rtigo10 examples use an enhanced scene description where camera and tonemapper values can be overridden and materials for surfaces and lights and all light types themselves can be defined per scene now.
+The rtigo9 and rtigo10 examples use an enhanced scene description where camera and tone mapper values can be overridden and materials for surfaces and lights and all light types themselves can be defined per scene now.
 For that the material definition has changed slightly to support surface and emission distribution functions and some more parameters.
-Read the provided `scene_rtigo9_demo.txt` file for how to define all suppoerted light types.
+Read the provided `scene_rtigo9_demo.txt` file for how to define all supported light types.

 * `rtigo9.exe -s system_rtigo9_demo.txt -d scene_rtigo9_demo.txt`